 In 1954, at the age of 52, Kroc was making his rounds as a struggling Prince Castle Multi-Mixer salesman when he came across Richard and Maurice McDonald's small hamburger shop in San Bernardino, California.
 The establishment was simple, serving only a few items: hamburgers, french fries, soft drinks, and milkshakes.
 These two brothers became one of Kroc's best customers when they bought several of his machines from his otherwise dying business.

-Kroc, curious about why the McDonalds were buying so many mixers, investigated the establishment further.
+Kroc, curious about why the McDonald brothers were buying so many mixers, investigated the establishment further.
 With his keen sense of what American consumers were looking for when they ate out, Kroc suggested that the brothers expand their presence.
-They asked how they could do so, and he offered his services and became McDonald's national agent -- beginning a new age in franchising.
-That is how the little restaurants with the bright yellow arches began.
+They asked how they could do so, and he offered his services and became McDonald's national agent, beginning a new age in franchising.
+That is how the little hamburger restaurant with the bright yellow arches began.

 The First McDonald's

-It wasn't long before McDonald's caught on in other countries -- by 2003, the corporation held more than 31,000 sites in 119 countries around the world.
+It wasn't long before McDonald's caught on in other countries, and by 2003, the corporation held more than 31,000 sites in 119 countries around the world.
 About 47 million people were being served every day, and sales were at a hefty $17 billion.